ggggg111/Model-Doctor/README.md

 ### Generate low-confidence images masks

 In this part, the idea is to mask the low-confidence images so that the background has a value of 1 and the rest has a value of 0.
 The low-confidence images have to be annotated manually, using a polygonal annotation tool.
 In this case, LabelMe has been used.
-When the low-confidence images have been labelled, they need to be converted into a mask.
+When the low-confidence images have been labeled, they need to be converted into a mask.
 Note that at this point, only one polygonal shape is supported, so the drawing of the polygon should correspond to the outline of the object.
+More info on the corresponding folder, as how to structure the annotations.

 ```
 python src\annotations_to_mask.py
     -- low_confidence_annotations_path [low_confidence_annotations_path]
     -- low_confidence_masks_path [low_confidence_masks_path]
     -- dataset [dataset]
+    -- model_name [model_name]
 ```

 ### Generate the gradients